Zeioth/compiler.nvim/README.md

 * python

 ## Dependencies
 If you are gonna compile C#, then you need to have `omnisharp` instaled in your system.
-All the other languages are shipped with their compiler already included so you don't have to worry.
+All the other languages are shipped with their compiler already included and you don't have to worry.

 ## How to install
 lazy.nvim package manager